-- A Laptop (or equivalent hybrid); - At least 12" (30 cm) screen size; - Wireless Connectivity using 802.11n (or higher) - 6-8-hour battery life from one charge (minimum) - Preferably light and robust - A protective carrying case - Operating System - Most compatible: Windows 10 this is the system the College network uses (or Windows 8). - Other operating systems that have the appropriate wireless connectivity are supported, e.g. Mac OS v.10.10 or newer, Android, ... - Must support software requirements below - Up-to-date Antivirus Software - The ability to install and run the Microsoft Office Suite (free for BDSC students with the Student Advantage). - Optional: Selected Adobe Software, if appropriate for courses chosen by the student, e.g. Design courses may require Adobe Photoshop - Higher specification machines may be required for Year 10 Digital Technology, Year 10 Digital Art, and Level 1-3 Design or Digital Technology classes, so consider the expected lifetime/usefulness of the device.
+- A Laptop (or equivalent hybrid) Chromebook is not suitable - At least 12" (30 cm) screen size - Wireless Connectivity using 802.11n (or higher) - 8-10 hour battery life from one charge (minimum).
+We recommend students bring their named laptop charger to school. - Preferably light and robust - A protective carrying case - Operating System - Most compatible: Windows 11 this is the system the College network uses - Other operating systems that have the appropriate wireless connectivity are supported, e.g. Mac OS v.10.10 or newer, Android - Must support software requirements below - Up-to-date Antivirus Software - The ability to install and run the Microsoft Office Suite (free for BDSC students with the Student Advantage).
+Chromebook is not suitable. - Optional: Selected Adobe Software, if appropriate for courses chosen by the student, e.g. Design courses may require Adobe Photoshop - Higher specification machines may be required for Year 10 Digital Technology, Year 10 Digital Art, and Level 1-3 Design or Digital Technology classes, so consider the expected lifetime/usefulness of the device.

-Students are encouraged to use their own devices (including phones) as personal organisers, keeping track of homework or assessment requirements, in addition to maintaining a diary.
+Students are encouraged to use their own devices (including phones) as personal organisers, keeping track of homework or assessment requirements, in addition to maintaining a week view paper diary.

-6.1.
-Care and Maintenance of Device
+6.1 Care and Maintenance of Device

-- Our on-site technician is able to help students with internal technical issues (i.e. connectivity, printing, etc.) but the security and care of the device is the responsibility of the student and parents/caregivers. - We recommend ensuring personal insurance covers loss or damage to a device whilst at College. - Devices that are not being used should be kept locked in a student's locker. - If a student's device is damaged or has technical problems that means it cannot be used at College, then we ask parents to notify the College (by note or email to the whanau tutor / leader) and to make repair a matter of priority, to minimise any loss of learning.

-• Equity: A limited number of personal devices is available for student loan in case of hardship; please contact your child's whanau leader to find out more.
+- Our on-site technicians are able to help students with internal technical issues (i.e. connectivity, printing, etc.) but the security and care of the device is the responsibility of the student and parents/caregivers. - We recommend ensuring personal insurance covers loss or damage to a device whilst at College. - Devices that are not being used should be kept locked in a student's locker. - If a student's device is damaged or has technical problems that means it cannot be used at College, then we ask parents to notify the College (by note or email to the Whānau Tutor / Leader) and to make repair a matter of priority, to minimise any loss of learning. - Equity: A limited number of equity devices are available for student loan in case of hardship.
+Please contact your child's Whānau leader for further information on a Device Loan Agreement.